nlesc-nano/ceiba-cli/docs/add.rst

 Where the `-w` option is the web service URL. the `collection_name` is the collection where the data is going to be stored.
 Finally, the `-j` options is the path to the *JSON* file containing the jobs as an array of JSON objects.
-See the next :ref:`jobs file` for further information.
+See the next :ref:`jobs file` section for further information.

 .. _jobs file: